List of regular polytopes: Hyperbolic star-tilings

-There are 2 infinite forms of hyperbolic tilings whose faces or vertex figures are star polygons: {m/2, m} and their duals {m, m/2} with m = 7, 9, 11, ....
-The {m/2, m} tilings are stellations of the {m, 3} tilings while the {m, m/2} dual tilings are facetings of the {3, m} tilings and greatenings (Note: In a classification advanced by Conway & adopted by Coxeter, stellation refers to extension of edges, and greatening to extension of faces; the term aggrandizement is given for extension of cells (of polychora), though it appears to be less-commonly used.
-(Note: See: Inchbald, Guy (2024).
-"Stellating and Facetting – A Brief History")) of the {m, 3} tilings.
+There are 2 infinite forms of hyperbolic tilings whose faces or vertex figures are star polygons: {m/2, m} and their duals {m, m/2} with m = 7, 9, 11, ...
+The {m/2, m} tilings are stellations of the {m, 3} tilings while the {m, m/2} dual tilings are facetings of the {3, m} tilings and greatenings (Note: In a classification advanced by Conway & adopted by Coxeter, stellation refers to extension of edges, and greatening to extension of faces; the term aggrandizement is given for extension of cells (of polychora), though it appears to be less-commonly used.) of the {m, 3} tilings.

 The patterns {m/2, m} and {m, m/2} continue for odd m < 7 as polyhedra: when m = 5, we obtain the small stellated dodecahedron and great dodecahedron, and when m = 3, the case degenerates to a tetrahedron.
 The other two Kepler–Poinsot polyhedra (the great stellated dodecahedron and great icosahedron) do not have regular hyperbolic tiling analogues.
 If m is even, depending on how we choose to define {m/2}, we can either obtain degenerate double covers of other tilings or compound tilings.